How To Save Your Wet Gadgets

 Do not try to use hair or hand dryers because they can blow the water further into the device.
 You can use a vacuum instead and then let your disassembled device dry.
 There is even a practice where people put their soaked gadget in a container with uncooked rice to absorb the moisture.
 Simply place your phone in a sealed container with the rice and leave it there depending on how long your phone got soaked.
 You might want to put it still overnight to really make sure that your device is dry, but don't forget to move your gadget on some occasions so that you covered the entire body.

 Now, is the time to see if your device is working properly.
 You won't worry much about the short circuit issue this time.
 So, just remember to assemble it back to its original form then turn it on.
 Check if everything is working well.
 But be cautious if you see some moisture across the screens this may cause damage to your gadget.
 If that is the case, let it dry for a few more days.

 If everything fails, ask for help

 When you find out that your gadget got really soaked and your first aid wouldn't recover it anymore, go to a professional and have your device checked.
 Remember to bring it to an authorized dealer and don't sugar-coat what happened to your gadget.
-Tell them how you performed the first aid, so that all the information can help them better to fix your damaged phone/camera.
+Tell them how you performed the first aid so that all the information can help them better to fix your damaged phone/camera.
 They would now how to fix it and hope for the best.

 Just remember to keep your gadgets checked and safe before going on a trip to the beach or anywhere else.
-Be careful on how you handle your devices so that you will save yourself some relaxing time and not to stress about a possible disaster ahead.
+Be careful about how you handle your devices so that you will save yourself some relaxing time and not to stress about a possible disaster ahead.